New Frontiers of Creativity and Scholarship

 - This fund may foster opportunities for faculty members to expand the breadth of their research or creative activity, including the establishment of new collaborations among faculty members from different disciplines, units, or campuses so as to transform the boundaries of the arts and humanities at Indiana University.
 Such collaborative grants may, in special cases, exceed $60,000 if more than two IU faculty members with different areas of expertise are collaborating on particularly new and innovative work.
 Collaborations between senior and junior faculty members or between faculty members from different disciplines, schools, or campuses are particularly encouraged.

-- Projects will be limited to one year in duration.
+- Projects will be limited to 18 months in duration.

 - Funds may not be used for hosting conferences, workshops, or similar symposia (see the New Frontiers/New Currents opportunity for supporting such events).